AB-340 Climate Change Biology (10 ECTS)

 Learning activities

-The course extends over ca 6 weeks including compulsory safety training, and is run in combination with AB-840.
+The course extends over ca 5 weeks including compulsory safety training and is run in combination with AB-840.

 Lectures, seminars, group assignments, student presentations, report writing and field excursions.
-Lectures and field excursions will provide the students with the basic, hands-on knowledge and comprehension of Arctic climate change, whereas seminars with group assignments and student presentations are designed to activate students through the application, analysis and synthesis of research papers across biology and natural sciences.
-The final evaluation will be an independent written report of a chosen subject within Arctic climate change.
+Lectures and field excursions will provide the students with the basic, hands-on knowledge and comprehension of Arctic climate change, whereas seminars with group assignments and student presentations are designed to activate students through the application, analysis, and synthesis of research papers across biology and natural sciences.

 Summary